2 Kings 11 – The Young King Joash

 a.
 Jehoiada sent and brought captains: Jehoiada was a godly man who was concerned with restoring the throne of David to the line of David, and taking it away from this daughter of Ahab and Jezebel.

-e.
-The priest gave the captains of hundreds the spears and shields which had belonged to King David, that were in the temple of the Lord: It was fitting for these soldiers who would set the heir of David’s royal line back on the throne of Judah to use these weapons which had belonged to King David.
+d.
+The priest gave the captains of hundreds the spears and shields which had belonged to King David, that were in the temple of the LORD: It was fitting for these soldiers who would set the heir of David’s royal line back on the throne of Judah to use these weapons which had belonged to King David.

 3. (12) Joash is crowned and received as king.